 - Belleville, 400 W. Main St., Belleville, IL 62220, Phone: (618) 236-8755

-After you have completed all of the inspections for the vehicle, filled out all of the paperwork, and paid all of the fees, you will be able to register the vehicle and get it back on the road, provided that you have insurance coverage.
+After you have completed all of the inspections for the vehicle, fill out all of the paperwork.
+Pay all of the fees, register the vehicle and get it back on the road.
+Provided you have insurance coverage.